kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 ```

-However, if we want to get all the info about our pod, then we need to set the output flag to 'yaml':
+Finally I wanted to show you some commands you can use to get more detailed info about your pods.
+We can get even more info using the get command, but this time we set the output flag to 'yaml':

 ```bash